VALE46GP/open-mic-guru/README.md

 - WebSocket communication tests
 - Authentication flow testing

+### Configuration
+1. Navigate to the backend/tests directory
+2. Copy setup.js.example to setup.js:   ```bash
+   cp setup.js.example setup.js   ```
+3. Update setup.js with your test credentials

+Note: The setup.js file contains test environment variables and should not be committed to version control.

 ## Testing Setup

 The project uses a comprehensive testing setup to ensure code quality and reliability.
 The testing setup includes: